sycamore-rs/sycamore/docs/next/basics/reactivity.md

 At it's simplest, a `Signal` is simply a wrapper around a type that can be read and written to and which can be listened on whenever its wrapped value is mutated.

-To create a signal, we use `cx.create_signal(...)`.
+To create a signal, we use `create_signal(cx, ...)`.
 Note that the return value of this method is not actually `Signal` but `&Signal`.
 The reason for this is because the created signal is allocated on the reactive scope and therefore has its lifetime tied with the scope.
 Furthermore, this allows using Rust's lifetime system to make sure signals are not accessed once its enclosing scope has been